leandrocastello/Harvest-recalls/README.md

 _________________________
 ## **Scripts**

-* `full models.R`: first it computes all possible models (for good, poor, and typical harvest) based on all predictor variables and covariates; then it computes averaged models based on top models with delta AIC <2
+* `accuracy analysis.R`: first it computes all possible models (for good, poor, and typical harvest) based on time and age as predictors and difference between recalled and observed harvests as response; then it computes averaged models based on all models comprising at least 95% of cumulative AICc weights

-* `best bad, good, typical models.R`: it simply computes "best" averaged models (for good, poor, and typical harvest) based on results from `full models.R` so they can be plotted in Fig. 2A of the paper
+* `reliability analysis.R`: using filtered data of recalls (based on results from accuracy analysis), it runs LMM between recalled harvest (as response) and observed harvest (as predictor)

-* `simple bad, typical, good models.R`: first it computes simplified versions of the best models including only age of the individuals and time elapsed since the recalled harvest (for good, poor, and typical harvest).
-These are plotted in Fig. 2B of the paper; finally it does a five-fold cross-validation of these models and uses the outputs to calculate median absolute percentage error (MAPE) and median percentage error (MPE), which are plotted in Fig 4A-B of the paper
+* `cross-validation.R`: does a five-fold cross-validation of model used in reliability analysis, and uses the outputs to calculate median absolute percentage error (MAPE) and median percentage error (MPE)

-* `bad, typical, good models without covariates.R`: it computes models (for good, poor, and typical harvest) based only on recalled harvests without any covariate, which are plotted in Fig. 4C of the paper

 _________________________
 ## **Results**